BernieO/calcardbackup/README.md

 - command to decrypt (you will be prompted to enter the passphrase):
 `gpg -o OUTPUT_FILE -d FILE_TO_DECRYPT.GPG`

-## Does this also work with a broken ownCloud/Nextcloud instance?
+## Does this also work with a roken ownCloud/Nextcloud instance?

 Yes, it does!
 *calcardbackup* only needs the database (and access to it) from an ownCloud/Nextcloud installation to be able to extract calendars/addressbooks from the database and save them as .ics and .vcf files.
 Here is how this can be accomplished: